ComradeCosmos/ComradeCosmos/README.md

 # 💫 About Me:
-🔭 I’m currently working on an F1 Simulator and a weekly homework Application<br><br>🌱 I’m currently learning new things
+🔭 I’m currently working on Tryhackme and Cybersecuirty Projects<br><br>🌱 I’m currently learning new things